Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker

-However, it is hard task to calculate the non-adiabatic vacuum field fluctuations via the above equations.
-In fact, if we assume unspecified initial conditions or any initial vacuum, we obtain the following expression of ${ z }_{ k }$ as the following equation~\cite{Ringwald:1987ui}
+However, it is a hard task to calculate the above equations in the non-anabatic case.
+If we assume unspecified initial conditions or any initial vacuum, we obtain the following expression of ${ z }_{ k }$~\cite{Ringwald:1987ui},

-where we must solve Eq.~(\ref{eq:fufudsdhg}) and inset into Eq.~(\ref{eq:dfsufsdhg}), and therefore, there is usually no other way except numerical calculations in order to obtain the non-adiabatic vacuum field fluctuations.
-However, if we analytically get the exact mode function of $\delta \chi$ from the Klein-Gordon equation of Eq.~(\ref{eq:dfsufsdhg}) with the suitable in-vacuum, we can obtain the renormalized vacuum fluctuations ${ \left< { \delta \phi }^{ 2 } \right> }_{ \rm ren }$ by removing the divergences of ${ \left< { \delta \phi }^{ 2 } \right> }$ via the adiabatic regularization or the point-splitting regularization.
+where we must adequately solve Eq.~(\ref{eq:fufudsdhg}) and inset into Eq.~(\ref{eq:dfsufsdhg}), and therefore, there is usually no other way except numerical calculations in the non-anabatic regime.
+However, if we analytically calculate the exact mode function of $\delta \chi$ from the Klein-Gordon equation of Eq.~(\ref{eq:dfsufsdhg}) with the suitable in-vacuum, we can obtain the renormalized vacuum fluctuations ${ \left< { \delta \phi }^{ 2 } \right> }_{ \rm ren }$ by removing the UV divergences of ${ \left< { \delta \phi }^{ 2 } \right> }$ via adiabatic regularization or point-splitting regularization.

-Next, we review the adiabatic regularization~\cite{bunch1980adiabatic,Parker:1974qw,Fulling:1974pu,Fulling:1974zr, Anderson:1987yt,Haro:2010zz,Haro:2010mx,birrell1978application} which is the extremely powerful method to obtain the renormalized vacuum fluctuations even in the non-adiabatic regime.
-The adiabatic regularization is not the mathematical method of regularizing divergent integrals as dimensional regularization or cut-off regularization.
+Next, let us review the adiabatic regularization~\cite{bunch1980adiabatic,Parker:1974qw,Fulling:1974pu,Fulling:1974zr, Anderson:1987yt,Haro:2010zz,Haro:2010mx,birrell1978application,Kohri:2016lsj} which is the extremely powerful method to obtain the renormalized vacuum fluctuations even in the non-adiabatic regime.
+The adiabatic regularization is not the mathematical method of regularizing divergent integrals like a kind of dimensional regularization or cut-off regularization.
 As previously discussed, the divergences of ${ \left< { \delta \phi }^{ 2 } \right> }$ come from the lowest-order adiabatic mode, and therefore, we can remove these divergences by subtracting the lowest-order adiabatic (Minkowskian) vacuum field fluctuations ${ \left< { \delta \phi }^{ 2 } \right>^{(0)} }$ from ${ \left< { \delta \phi }^{ 2 } \right>}$.
-Thus, we can obtain the renormalized expression of the adiabatic or the non-adiabatic vacuum fluctuations as the following
+Thus, we can obtain the renormalized expression of the adiabatic or the non-adiabatic vacuum fluctuations as follows,

-where we must get the exact mode function of $\delta { \chi }_{ k }$ with appropriate in-vacuum.
+where we must obtain the exact mode function of $\delta { \chi }_{ k }$ with appropriate in-vacuum.
+Note that the above formulation is improved in comparison with the literature~\cite{bunch1980adiabatic,Parker:1974qw,Fulling:1974pu,Fulling:1974zr, Anderson:1987yt,Haro:2010zz,Haro:2010mx,birrell1978application,Haro:2010zz,Haro:2010mx,Kohri:2016lsj}.
 This method is equivalent to the point-splitting regularization which regularizes divergences via the point separation in the two-point function.